rangganclspbl/reworn-shop/README.md

 - Cart UI
 - Profile/Login Navigation

-The authentication flow is currently frontend-only and will be connected to a backend later.
+The authentication flow is currently frontend only and will be connected to a backend later.

 ## Project Structure